What are points in hockey? (and how to calculate)

-What are points in hockey?
-The P in hockey stats stands for Points.
-A player gets one point for each goal or assist that they score and Points are the cumulative total of all the goals and assists that a player accumulates.
+What is a point in hockey?
+The ‘P’ in hockey stats stands for ‘Points’.
+A player gets one point for each goal or assist that they score and ‘Points’ are the cumulative total of all the goals and assists that a player accumulates.

 The simplest way to look at it is Goals + Assists = Points